• About

 Consider Used RVs

-• Motorhomes – These RVs are houses on wheels, offering the comforts of a furnished home while on the move.
-Their size is a dead giveaway for their price range, between $80,000 and $220,000 for new, depending on the class (Class A, B, or C).
+• Motorhomes - These RVs are houses on wheels, offering the comforts of a furnished home while on the move.
+Their size is a dead giveaway of their price range, ranging from $80,000 to $220,000 for new, depending on the class (Class A, B, or C).

-• Travel Trailers – These RVs require another vehicle to move them, preferably one that can produce enough torque like a pickup truck.
+• Travel Trailers - These RVs require another vehicle to tow them, preferably one that can produce enough torque, such as a pickup truck.
 The price range for a new one lies in the middle ground, between $20,000 and $53,000.

 • Campers - These RVs can either appear as equipment carriers or house small living quarters.
 They're the most affordable among the RV types, with a new one priced between $10,000 and $25,000.
 (1)